tauri-apps/tauri-docs/docs/getting-started/setting-up-macos.md

 ## Continue

-Now that you have set up the macOS-specific dependencies for Tauri learn how to [add Tauri to your project][Beginning Tutorial].
+Now that you have set up the macOS-specific dependencies for Tauri, learn how to [add Tauri to your project][Beginning Tutorial].

 [nvm]: https://github.com/nvm-sh/nvm
 [nvm install.sh]: https://raw.githubusercontent.com/nvm-sh/nvm/v0.35.2/install.sh